paulktngmail/react-admin/IMPLEMENTATION_SUMMARY.md

    - Tests for token info table operations
    - Tests for join queries

+## Backend Server

+A dedicated Express.js backend server has been implemented to handle API requests and interact with AWS services:

+1. **API Endpoints**
+   - Presale information retrieval and management
+   - Token operations (transfer, mint, burn)
+   - Whitelist management (add, remove, bulk operations)
+   - Testing endpoints for integration testing

+2. **DynamoDB Integration**
+   - Direct connection to DynamoDB using AWS SDK
+   - Table operations for presale, whitelist, and transactions
+   - Data validation and error handling
+   - Automatic creation of default data if not present

+3. **Environment Configuration**
+   - Environment variables for AWS credentials and region
+   - Table name configuration
+   - Server port configuration

 ## Deployment

 The application is configured for deployment using AWS Amplify, with the necessary configuration files in place: